AletteXin/ReactNative-Python_Gardone/README.md

 # GARDONE

 ## Overview
 Gardone is a productivity mobile application.
+Users are able to create to-do lists, manage a calendar, use a Pomodoro timer and get motivated by the internal reward system.

 ReactNative_Gardone was coded as part of the NEXT Academy Full Stack Web Development Bootcamp.
 Eager to take on a challenge, the team proceeded to venture into the mobile application territory.